(Last UPDATED 3/18/2022) Description of The Atrium and its online mask marketplace offering COVID-19 masks made in Sacramento.

 I would describe the selection as “something for everyone”.
 The online marketplace also provides information about each of the participating creatives, so you know something about the person who made your mask.

 Guidance for the Use of Face Coverings

 Why wear a mask?
 Because people who are infected but are asymptomatic or pre-symptomatic play an important part in community spread!
 It is also the considerate thing to do.
 Not to mention that face coverings are now required to be worn when outside the home, with limited exceptions.
-Check out the June 18 CA Department of Public Health Guidance for Face Coverings.
+Check out the link to the latest guidance: CA Department of Public Health Guidance for Face Coverings.

 We all need multiple masks – so why not buy locally?
 It is recommended that cloth masks be:

 - Washed after each use, or at least daily

 - Laundered with detergent and hot water